zle0o/Server-Cloner-v1/README.md

 - This tool **does not clone** messages, threads, or bots.
 - Avoid using this script on accounts that you cannot afford to lose.

 ---

+## 📜 License

+MIT License – Free to use and modify.

+---

 ## 🔗 Community